The Arf-Kervaire invariant of framed manifolds as an obstruction to embeddability: Cobordism groups of stably skew-framed immersions

 \subsubsection{Definition of stably framed cobordism groups $Imm^{stfr}(4l+2,2l+1)$.}

-Let $(f, \Xi_N)$ be a pair, where $f: N^{4l+2} \looparrowright \R^{6l+3}$ is an immersion in the codimension $2l+1$, $\Xi_N$ be a stable framing of the manifold $N^{4l+2}$, i.e. a framing of the normal bundle of the composition $I \circ f: N^{4l+2} \looparrowright \R^{6l+3} \subset \R^{r}$, $r \ge 8l+6$.
+Let $(f, \Xi_N)$ be a pair, where $f: N^{4l+2} \looparrowright \R^{6l+3}$ is an immersion in the codimension $2l+1$, $\Xi_N$ be a stable framing of the manifold $N^{4l+2}$, i.e., a framing of the normal bundle of the composition $I \circ f: N^{4l+2} \looparrowright \R^{6l+3} \subset \R^{r}$, $r \ge 8l+6$.

-The set of pairs described above is equipped by equivalence relation, which is given by the standard relation of cobordism.
-Up to the cobordism relation the set of pairs generates an Abelian group with the operation determined by the disjoint union.
+The set of pairs described above is equipped by an equivalence relation, which is given by the standard relation of cobordism.
+Up to the cobordism relation the set of pairs generates an Abelian group whose operation is determined by the disjoint union.
 This group is denoted by $Imm^{stfr}(4l+2,2l+1)$.